Discover fascinating open gardens in three historic places

 PS – don’t miss Broadstairs…

-Although it isn’t part of any group open gardens, fellow blogger Dan Cooper of The Frustrated Gardener opens his garden in August for the NGS.
+Although it isn’t part of any group open gardens, fellow blogger Dan Cooper of The Frustrated Gardener sometimes opens his garden in August for the NGS.
+(If he isn’t opening, there will be other good NGS gardens in the area.)
 And Broadstairs is an absolutely charming seaside town, with a generous sweep of golden beach and one of the best ice-cream parlours in the world.
 It is where Charles Dickens lived.
 Read more about Dan’s garden, created for entertaining, here.

 Pin to remember: